As Figure 13-1 shows, Chef Server provides a way to store shared, global data between nodes using data bags.

 The command line options for

-are a little different than the options for chef data_bags
+knife vault are a little different than the options for chef data_bags.
+See the comprehensive documentation on knife vault command line options.

 The most important takeaway you should get from this example is that